DevonGifford/Spotify-Clone/README.md

 ### 🔥💻 Developer Journal Entry - Supabase & Database Setup 🚀

 In this developer journal entry, I totally rocked the Supabase setup and nailed the configuration of the database for Stripe integration and song storage 🎵🔒.
-I am really impressed with how Supabase made the whole process user-friendly (better than Firebase IMO 🤫).
+I am really impressed with how Supabase made the whole process user-friendly, what a difference good documentation does <em>(better than Firebase IMO 🤫)</em>.
 I got those public and private keys locked and loaded, ready for action 🔑.

 But wait, there's more!
-I flexed my database skills by manually setting up the "liked_songs" and "songs" databases like a true database wizard ✨🎩.
+I <strong>flexed my database skills</strong> by manually setting up the "liked_songs" and "songs" databases like a true database wizard ✨🎩.
 And of course, I had to add some extra 🔒RLS (Row-Level Security) policies to keep things secure and locked down.

-To take it up another notch, I created buckets to store songs and images, and added rules and policies to ensure only the right types of files can enter the party 🎧📸.
+To take it up another notch, I <strong>created buckets</strong> to store songs and images, and added rules and policies to ensure only the right types of files can enter the party 🎧📸.
 Security on point! 🛡️

 But hold up, there's a plot twist!
-I also whipped up some 🔥 types in the "types.ts" file using Supabase CLI.
+I also <strong>whipped up some 🔥 types</strong> in the "types.ts" file using Supabase CLI.
 This brought a whole new level of type safety to the project, keeping everything solid and error-free 💪.

-Now, let's talk about those game-changing providers!
-I crafted the legendary "SupabaseProvider" which configures Supabase Auth to store user sessions in cookies 🍪 instead of localStorage.
-This allows the session to travel across the client and server like a boss!
-And don't forget the "UserProvider" that wraps the user context, granting access to mind-blowing user-related data and authentication state through the epic "useUser" hook 🎮🎉.
+<strong>One major lesson I've learned?</strong> <br/> Hooks in Next.js! 🎣 I dived into the ocean of hooks and discovered their true potential.
+In this developer entry, I unveiled the power of hooks by creating custom hooks like "useUser."
+These hooks opened up a world of possibilities and allowed me to harness the power of Supabase authentication and session management effortlessly.
+It was like wielding a magic wand in the realm of user-related data and authentication state! 🪄✨

+Witht the harnessed power of custom hooks like "useUser", I dived into the realm of Supabase authentication and session management.
+It was like wielding a magic wand, empowering me with seamless access to user sessions and loading status.
+With the awe-inspiring "MyUserContextProvider" component, I encapsulated user-related data and authentication state, granting the entire application access to the enchanting powers of the "useUser" hook.
+Brace yourself, Next.js, as I cast more custom hooks into this Spotify clone! 🪄🎣🎮🌟

 In conclusion, this developer journal entry has taken us on a journey of Supabase setup, database magic, type sorcery, and provider mastery.
-We've built a rock-solid foundation for a secure and feature-packed application powered by Supabase.
+We've built a rock-solid foundation for a secure and feature-packed application powered by Supabase. <br/> Apologies for all the fish/sea puns - custom hooks got me excited.

 Stay tuned for the next thrilling chapter! 🚀🔒💪

-##### <strong>For detailed overview of what I did - see below:</strong>
+##### For detailed overview of what I did - see below:

 <!-- -------------------------------------------------------------------------- -->